- <div style="background-image:url(/live/image/gid/61/width/1600/height/300/crop/1/29923_philosophy.rev.1450299828.png)"/>

 Richard Schacht (ed.), Nietzsche’s Postmoralism: Essays on Nietzsche’s Prelude to Philosophy’s Future [Cambridge University Press, 2001], Journal of Nietzsche Studies 25 (Spring 2003), pp. 93-95.

 “Thick as Thieves: Nietzsche’s Debt to Aristotle.”
-The Harper College Speaker Series, Palatine, IL, Fall 2013.
+The Harper College Speaker Series, Palatine, IL, November 2013.

 “In Defense of Nietzsche’s Compatibilism.”
 Comment on Charles Huenemann’s “Valuing from Life’s Perspective.”
 Central Division Meeting of the American Philosophical Association (APA) Colloquium Paper, Chicago, IL, April 2008.